 Late Assignments and Extensions (BD).
 Basic Degree students are expected to hand in assignments by the date given in the course outline.
-Under exceptional circumstances a student may request a short extension to be determined with the instructor.
+Under exceptional circumstances (such as medical incapacitation of yourself or an immediate family member, death in the family; NB pleading too much work or other course assignments due will not be considered an exceptional circumstance!) a student may request a short extension to be determined with the instructor.
 Instructors are not obliged to approve a request for an extension or accept papers that are late where no extension has been requested.
-If the instructor chooses to accept an assignment, where an extension has not been requested and approved before the due date, then for that assignment one percentage point per late day will be deducted.
+If the instructor chooses to accept a late assignment, where an extension has not been requested and approved before the due date, then for that assignment one percentage point per late day will be deducted.
 The final deadline for the submission of assignments is the date set by the instructor in the syllabus, the examination day scheduled for the course, or the last day of exam week for the semester in which the course is taught, whichever is sooner.
 If the student fails to submit the assignment by the agreed deadline a mark of zero will be calculated for the assignment.

-Policy on Course Extension (BD) Students with documented medical difficulties or exceptional reasons (e.g., a death in the family or a serious illness) who are unable to submit their work by the end of the term must talk with their instructor and request a course extension.
+Course Extensions (BD) Students with documented medical difficulties or exceptional reasons (e.g., a death in the family or a serious illness) who are unable to submit their work by the end of the term must talk with their instructor and request a course extension.
 The deadline for obtaining a course extension is the examination day scheduled for the course or the last day of examination week, whichever is sooner.
 The course extension, when approved, will have a mutually agreed upon deadline, with an absolute deadline of the last day of the examination week within the twelfth month following the end of the course.
 (The course extension must also be approved by the Basic Degree Director and confirmed by the Registrar.)
 Under extraordinary situations a student may request an extension on the initial extension.
 To do this, students must complete a second course extension form, include sufficient documentation (e.g. a doctor's letter) and receive the approval of both the instructor and the BD director.